farukalpay/ordinal-folding-index/README.md

 ---------------------------------------------------------
 ```

-The benchmark uses four factual, three reasoning, and three paradoxical prompts
+The OFI benchmark uses four factual, three reasoning, and three paradoxical
-to estimate the OFI for each model.
+prompts to estimate the index for each model.
+Set the `API_KEY` variable in
+`library/benchmarks.py` or the `OPENAI_API_KEY` environment variable to run with
+the real OpenAI API.
+Without a key or without the required libraries, the
+benchmark falls back to mock mode.